-Under the supervision and with the participation of the Trust's President and Chief Executive Officer and Chief Financial Officer, management conducted an evaluation of the effectiveness of the Trust's internal control over financial reporting, as of the Evaluation Date, based on the framework set forth in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Under the supervision and with the participation of the Trust's President and Chief Executive Officer and Chief Financial Officer, management conducted an evaluation of the effectiveness of the Trust's internal control over financial reporting, as of the Evaluation Date, based on the framework set forth in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Trust's internal control over financial reporting.
 Based on its evaluation under this framework, management concluded that the Trust's internal control over financial reporting was effective as of December 31, 2020.